dog4ik/WelbeX-test/README.md

 ### Response

 - `201 Created` on success.
-- `400 Bad Request` if both message and media parameters are missing.
+- `400 Bad Request` if both message and media parameters are missing or media URL is invalid.
 - `500 Internal Server Error` if an error occurs on the server.

 ## PUT /posts/edit